janpetzold/az305-learning/README.md

 Cluster mechanism is Windows Server Failover Cluster (WSFC) of Windows and Pacemaker (Linux).

 LTR (Long Term Retention) is required to store a backup for more than 35 days.

+Data Migration Assistant can be used to assess the on-premises SQL environment and report on viability.
+Actual migration is done by Data Migration Service.

 Azure SQL Edge